alexmstancu/simple-atm/README.md

 ## Playing with the app

-There are a few users accounts already setup into the DB.
-Use them to test the app.
+There are a few user accounts already setup into the DB.
 The app does not offer you a way to create/delete users, it relies on the idea they are already present, created by some other system/API beforehand.
 Here they are (this is actually the DB schema, sans the auto-generated id, which is not used in the app):
 ```
    name,       account_number, pin,   balance)